Compassionate Care for Calming Irritability

 Irritability is a common neuropsychiatric feature of HD and can precede the onset of physical symptoms.
 Changes in the brain of a person with HD can decrease the ability to regulate emotions and small frustrations can result in behaviors such as screaming, threatening, slamming doors, hitting walls or hurting others.

-In-person workshops throughout the state will be provided on a quarterly basis to teach strategies that have been shown to reduce irritability in people with HD.
+In-person workshops throughout the state will be provided on a quarterly basis to teach practical strategies that have been shown to reduce irritability and help manage other behavioral and cognitive symptoms in people with HD.
 You will receive behavior logs, a family safety plan, and educational materials.
 These workshops are designed for caregivers, family, and friends.